adc-connect/adcc/docs/adccore.rst

 This page contains a reference of the *adccore* C++ library and its classes and functions generated automatically from the *adccore* source code.
+The functions and classes discussed here are exposed to Python as the :ref:`libadcc` python module.

 Reference state
 ---------------